 So what should you do if you’ve been injured by someone who was driving distracted?

 The most important thing to remember when you’re injured in an accident is that you should report it to the police, seek medical care (and keep track of expenses), and get contact information from witnesses if you can.
+If you suspect the other driver was on his/her phone, let the police know.
 Then reach out to a knowledgeable personal injury attorney.
 Do this as soon as possible, because it is very important to speak with your chosen injury lawyer before beginning the insurance settlement process.
 Together, you can make sure that you receive the fair and just compensation you deserve.